beatobongco/TIL/README.md

 I love to read.
 Here are some [book recommendations](https://beatobongco.com/book-highlights/) and my [reading list](https://github.com/beatobongco/ReadingList).

+## 7/12/2018
+* You can use pre-trained CNNs by using their pre-softmax output (perhaps an FC layer or whatever) as features for your network.
+This is called **fixed feature extraction**
+* You can also the pretrained model's weights and use as starting point, modifying the architecture.
+This is called **fine tuning**.
+* Some data for practice woo http://blog.indigoresearch.xyz/n-datasets-that-you-might-not-need/

 ## 7/10/2018
 * Interesting list of ML resources https://github.com/chasingbob/deep-learning-resources